LAILAB-CAU/nanopore-sv/SV genomic feature annotation/Readme.md

 sh run_step1.sh
 ```

 Step 2.
-Assign genomic features to each SV according to the location of the SV:
+Assign genomic features to each SV according to the location of the SV.
+The location of SVs was determined as the most overlapped genomic feature performed by bedtools.
 ```
 sh run_step2.sh
 ```